Kay Lenz

 Kay Ann Lenz (born March 4, 1953) is an American actress.
 She is the recipient of a Daytime Emmy Award and a Primetime Emmy Award, as well as nominations for a Golden Globe Award and a Saturn Award.

 Lenz is best known for her title role in the film Breezy (1973), for which she was nominated for a Golden Globe Award for Most Promising Newcomer – Female.
-She is also known for her roles in the film House (1986), as well as the television series Midnight Caller (1988–1989) and Reasonable Doubts (1991–1993).
+She is also known for her roles in the film House (1985), as well as the television series Midnight Caller (1988–1989) and Reasonable Doubts (1991–1993).
 For her role in the episode "After It Happened" of Midnight Caller, she won a Primetime Emmy Award for Outstanding Guest Actress in a Drama Series.
+She started her career with the stage name Kay Ann Kemper, switching to Kay Lenz after her third role, a brief appearance in American Graffiti (filmed in 1972).

 Early years

-Lenz was born in Los Angeles, California to Ted Lenz, an actor and producer, and Kay Miller Lenz, who worked as a radio engineer and professional model.
-Her television debut was as a baby, held by a guest on a program that her father produced.
+Lenz was born in Los Angeles, California, to Ted Lenz, an actor and producer, and Kay Miller Lenz, who worked as a radio engineer and professional model.
+She attended Ulysses S. Grant High School.
+Her television debut was as a baby, held by Betty White on the Hollywood on Television program, produced by her father.

 Career

 Lenz began working as a child actress, beginning with appearances in three episodes of This Is the Life when she was 14.
 She went on to appear in such television shows as The Andy Griffith Show (in the episode "Opie's Group" (1967) under the stage name Kay Ann Kemper) as well as in stage productions.
 She made a brief appearance billed as Kay Ann Kemper in American Graffiti (1973) as Jane, a girl at a dance.
-She achieved recognition for her title-role performance as the free spirit who captivates William Holden in Breezy, directed by Clint Eastwood.
+She achieved recognition for her title-role performance as the free spirit who captivates William Holden in Breezy (1973), directed by Clint Eastwood.

 Lenz made guest appearances in The Streets of San Francisco, Gunsmoke, MacGyver, McCloud, Cannon, and Petrocelli, and played a lead role in the film White Line Fever (1975) before being cast in 1976 in the miniseries Rich Man, Poor Man, for which she was nominated for an Emmy Award.
 She reprised her role for the sequel, Rich Man, Poor Man Book II (1977).
 Since the 1980s, she has played guest roles in numerous television series.
 She appeared in Albert Brooks' short film for a Season 1 episode of Saturday Night Live.

 In 1984, she appeared in Rod Stewart's music video for the song "Infatuation".
 She won a Primetime Emmy Award in 1989 for Midnight Caller.
 She was also nominated for two Primetime Emmy Awards for her role as flinty lawyer Maggie Zombro in the police/legal drama Reasonable Doubts.